bridgecrew-perf7/wonderland2-deploy-github-action/README.md

 # wonderland2-deploy-github-action

+# This action is deprecated and will be unmantained soon.
+Please migrate to [wonderland2-setup-action](https://github.com/Jimdo/wonderland2-setup-action)

 A GitHub action to deploy or delete services to Wonderland2.
 Pinned to a known working realease of WL2 CLI, which might not be the latest.
 See [cli_version parameter](#cli_version).